RunestoneInteractive/java4python/_sources/Java4Python/firstjavaprogram.rst

 Now there is one more character on this line that is significant and that is the ``;`` at the end.
 In Java the ``;`` signifies the end of a statement.
-Unlike Python where statements are almost always only one line long, Java statements can spread across many lines.
-The compiler knows it has reached the end of a statement when it encounters a ``;``.
+Java statements can spread across many lines, but the compiler knows it has reached the end of a statement when it encounters a ``;``.
+In Python, it is not required (or recommend) to use semicolons in this way, but whitespace is meaningful.
+In contrast, in Java semicolons are **required** to end statements, but whitespace is not considered meaningful.
-This is a very important difference to remember.
-In Java the following statements are all legal and equivalent.
+This is a very important difference to remember!
+In Java, the following statements are all legal and equivalent.
 I would not encourage you to write your code like this, but you should know that it is legal.